manuelahoyos/BellyButton_Biodiversity/README.md

 # Plotly Challenge

 ## Overview:
 In this assignment, the microbial diversity that inhabit belly buttons was analyzed.
-An interactive dashboard was created to visualize Belly Button Biodiversity using JavaScript and Plotly.
+An interactive dashboard was created to visualize Belly Button Biodiversity using JavaScript, D3 and Plotly.

 ## Datasets: